Blackfell/python_widgets/README.md

   -v, --verbose         Show detailed knock information.
 ```

-The host flag specifies your target adn can be a hostname or IP address; delay will cause knock packets to be sent after the provided number of seconds.
+The host flag specifies your target and can be a hostname or IP address; delay will cause knock packets to be sent after the provided number of seconds.

 Ports must be specified comma-delimited and more than one is required.
 The Knock protocol flags set the **default** protocol, but this can be overridden as follows: